fgracia/sickrage-docker/README.md

   - maps the default port 8081.
 If you want to change it, you will be able to do it in the SickRage configuration.
 - -v /etc/localtime:/etc/localtime:ro
   - sets the UTC like the host (optional)
-- -v /<local-directory-for-config-files>:/data
+- -v /local-data:/data
-  - if you want persistent config files, you can choose a local directory
+  - if you want persistent config files, you can choose a local directory.
+It is important to map it in /data in the container.

 If you use post-processing actions, you may need to mount other data volumes.